 Over 50 years of campaigning thoughtfully and peacefully to improve the lives of farmed animals, has brought us here.
 The global climate, nature and health emergency we are currently witnessing has brought us here.
 We are

 The stability of the planet is in peril.
 Our food system is failing.
 Our dependence on intensive animal agriculture has played an outsized role in this failure.
 In the need to change, food businesses are presented with an incredible opportunity to help set a more sustainable course where people, planet and animals can thrive and live in harmony.
-Together, we have forged new paths that are set to improve the lives of over a billion animals.
+Together, we have forged new paths that are set to improve the lives of over two billion animals.
 We look forward to building on that.
-The power of our partnership is immense and by setting measurable targets to reduce the reliance on animal-based proteins, coupled with investment in higher welfare and regenerative farming practices we can, quite literally, change the world.
+The power of our partnership is immense and by setting measurable and meaningful targets to reduce the production and consumption of animal-based products, coupled with investment in higher welfare and regenerative farming practices we can, quite literally, change the world.

 Compassion is evolving its work programme with food companies to deliver a more resilient and sustainable food system which addresses the needs of people, planet, and animals.